-Proteins are the building blocks of life.
+Proteins are the building blocks of muscle.
 These nutrients are vital to everyday life and perform countless functions in the body.
 Whether it’s muscle building or body shaping, it’s important to pay attention to your protein intake.
 Getting enough protein is the only way you can effectively build muscle – or, if you’re losing weight – to make sure your body isn’t building muscle rather than losing fat.

 If you find you can’t cover your protein needs through nutrition alone: Our protein products, made from the highest-quality ingredients, are here to support you in reaching your goals.
 Find your inspiration, see what you discover!

 Our online nutrition coach is really a team of nutritionists offering advice & support for our customers.
 We are at your disposal for all issues related to nutrition and sports nutrition and take care of individual concerns on a personal level.
 We also aim to impart practical knowledge as your nutrition coach.

 The goal of our coaching is for you to become more aware of your personal eating habits and to offer specific recommendations for a long-term change in diet.